-7.2 Details of top 5 Senior Management's remuneration
+- 7. Remuneration of Directors and Key Senior Management (cont'd) - 7.2 Details of top 5 Key Senior Management's remuneration

-7.3 Details of top five senior management's remuneration on name basis
+7.3 Details of top five key senior management's remuneration on name basis

 Given the confidential and commercial sensitivities associated with remuneration matters and the highly competitive human resource environment and the importance of ensuring stability and continuity of business operations with a competent and experienced Management team in place, the Board takes the view that there is no necessity for the Group to disclose the remuneration of the Company's Senior Management personnel who are not Directors.